antfu/issue-up/README.md

 ## Setup

-- Install the [UpIssues App](https://github.com/apps/upissues) for your repos / orgs
+- Install the [IssueUp App](https://github.com/apps/upissues) for your repos / orgs
-- Add `.github/upissues.yml` to the repo you want to enable UpIssues
+- Add `.github/issue-up.yml` to the repo you want to enable UpIssues

 ```yaml
 upstream: